 resembles the Chinese or Korean character meaning “student” or

-In ancient civilizations, scholars were part of the elite of
+In ancient civilizations, scholars were part of the elite of society.

-other black belts to set a good example for their juniors.
+belts to set a good example for their juniors.

 Another example is the Po Eun pattern.
 The diagram is simply a